JohnGR025/Dictionary/README.md

 # Two-formed Dictionary
 ### University project about creating a dictionary to practise with the hashing methods.

-- Issues:
-Look for any other issues if is there any.

-- Compile command:
-gcc -o main main.c FunctionFolder/case1.c FunctionFolder/case2.c FunctionFolder/generalf.c FunctionFolder/globalvariables.c
+- Compile command (if makefile is not used): gcc -o main main.c FunctionFolder/case1.c FunctionFolder/case2.c FunctionFolder/generalf.c FunctionFolder/globalvariables.c

 ### Structure/Execution of program: